rcsc-group/BioReactor/README.md

 # Bioreactor Simulation for Cultivated Meat Production

-This repository contains a **two-phase flow simulation of a rocking bioreactor**, implemented in the [Basilisk](http://basilisk.fr/) open-source CFD platform.
-This collaborative work is conducted by the Radu Cimpeanu Scientific Computing Group at the University of Warwick and the Harris Lab at Brown University.
-The preprint of this work is available at https://arxiv.org/.
+This repository contains the driver code for the **two-phase flow simulation of a rocking bioreactor**, implemented in the [Basilisk](http://basilisk.fr/) open-source CFD platform.
+This collaborative work is conducted at the intersection between the Scientific Computing Group at the University of Warwick led by [Dr. Radu Cimpeanu](https://www.raducimpeanu.com/) and the Harris Lab at Brown University led by [Prof. Daniel Harris](https://vivo.brown.edu/display/dharri15), with [Dr. Minki Kim](https://engineering.brown.edu/people/minki-kim) (Brown University) as lead developer.
+The associated preprint for this work is available at https://arxiv.org/.

 ## 📌 Features:
-- ✅ liquid-gas dynamics with embedded solid boundaries inside a rocking bioreactor
+- ✅ Liquid-gas dynamics with embedded solid boundaries inside a two-dimensional rocking bioreactor
 - ✅ Tracer advection/diffusion for evaluating mixing efficiency
 - ✅ Oxygen transport, including advection, diffusion and gas-to-liquid interfacial transfer
 - ✅ Body acceleration in a non-inertial frame of reference, accounting for gravity, Coriolis, and centrifugal effects